Updated: Oct 27

 Summer programs are mostly opportunities that students pay for.
 The better the price, the more competitive the program is.
 Students should evaluate the quality of the program because not all are worth the cost.
 Consider what skills you'll get out of this.
 Don't sign up for it if it's just a course, because courses aren't internships.
 Many will try to sell students "the college experience,” but keep in mind that this is not an internship and should not be confused with one.

-If you are interested in applying for university summer programs and want additional guidance, you can schedule a session with Robert Powers.
+If you are interested in applying for university summer programs and want additional guidance, College Torch can help with that.

 Some Parting Thoughts